How to Plan A Week-long Guwahati to Tawang Road-trip: An Insider’s GUIDE!

 - We reached Guwahati by flight from Bangalore

-- We were skipped Nameri national park for we were visiting national parks of Assam.
-Otherwise, i would have spent a day at Nameri National Park too. may be some other time!
+- We had skipped Nameri national park for we were visiting national parks of Assam.
+Otherwise, I would have spent a day at Nameri National Park too.

 A hurricane tour of Guwahati, en-route Bhalukpong

 We reached Guwahati on a mushy afternoon.
 The capital city of Assam city that loosely connects the extended seven sisters state with mainland India, also termed as chicken’s neck, reminds me of Kolkata for many reasons.
 I bid adieu to Guwahati quickly as our car took the highway towards upper Assam.
 The leisurely strolls by river Bramhaputra and gaping with tenderness at the pretty old colonial houses can wait until next time, I console myself.

 We were headed for Bhalukpong for the night.
 The long stretch of highway bypassing the plains of Bramhaputra’s alluvial soil, vast water bodies and green croplands stretching till horizon are such a treat to the eyes.
 The roadside is dotted with little Dhabas, which serve the best (and I repeat, the BEST) Indian thali.

 The traditional Assamese thali comes on a Kansha er thala (brass plates), with neatly filled up bowls circling, containing delicacies like leafy vegetables, fish, meat, daal and more.
 Assamese love their rice.
 My Bengali palette was excited and got more excited when the macher jhol (fish curry) came with little taste of sugar and more of a tangy sourness!